f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-Annex | ASM BOT Defense & Logging Profiles creation from BIG-IP
+Annex | ASM Bot Defense & Logging Profiles creation from BIG-IP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: This part is only for BIG-IQ <= 7.0.
 It can be done from BIG-IQ UI starting BIG-IQ 7.1.